There are five classifications in College

 exist for graduating high school golfers to

-point and recognizes that a total of 1781
+and recognizes that a total of 2,228 college

 So, how big is College Golf?
 Pretty big I